Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 *  **Advanced gallery menu settings** -  in gallery implemented advanced customizable options for navigation menu.
 Gallery have advanced structure with ability to customize styles of the gallery menus.
 *  **Thumbnails size** -  in gallery implemented customizable options for thumbnails size definition and complex interface building.
 Gallery options have source size options where you can easily switch between size of the gallery thumbnails.
 *  **SEO optimized code** - in gallery implemented few front end code output modes.
 One simplified mode with all core front end gallery code elements another mode with additional not visible elements.
 *  **Multi site** - in gallery implemented multisite support.
 You can install gallery in admin dashboard and enable plugin for all child blogs.
+You don't need to configure any special settings for multisite in our plugin.
+Multi site mode switch on automatically.
+*  **Backup function** - our plugin have advanced backup feature.
+In backup section you can create copy of the settings and images.
+We have implemented few modes you can create full backup of the settings and images and restore this configuration on some other location or even on this website after re-configuration of the page.

 > #### Useful Gallery Links
 >